experiencelifeincode/14-MVC-Tech-Blog/README.md

 ## Description:
-A blog that lets users publish and comment on posts.
+A blog website that lets users comment and publish Tech posts.
+Users can make posts and comment on others posts.
+Users have to sign up and create an account to make posts and comments.

 ## Demo: